Electrical line crews install a brace for installation.

 The Flatiron-Valley 115-kilovolt line located south of Loveland’s Highway 34 runs east to west into the foothills of the Rocky Mountains.
 Like many transmission lines installed in the 1950s, this line was in need of upgrades to ensure the area consistently receives reliable power.
 And while the replacement of its 25 “H-frame” structures isn’t a new task for WAPA crews, the challenge of performing the task in an urban environment adds complexities.

 When the Flatiron-Valley line was first constructed, much of the land was still used to farm sugar beets and sour cherries, cash crops routinely found throughout Big Thompson River communities.
 Over the years, with the growth of nearby Denver, farming communities gave way to suburban corridors, complete with shopping centers, department stores and new roadways.
-This evolution in the community also means a sightly more challenging environment for power grid maintenance and upkeep.
+This evolution in the community also means a slightly more challenging environment for power grid maintenance and upkeep.

 Electrical line crews guide a brace for installation.